 Most fruit trees require a different variety of the same kind of tree within 200 feet.
 Bartlett pears, nectarines and some apple trees will self-pollinate, but the crop will be heavier and more reliable if they have company.
 Crabapples with white blossoms make excellent pollinators for apple trees, and a beehive in the area can only help!

 HOW LONG WILL IT BE BEFORE I HAVE FRUIT ON MY TREE?

 Fruit trees are generally 3 to 6 years old before they start to bear fruit.
 Given good conditions and proper care, our trees should begin producing in 2 or 3 summers, since they’ve already been growing for several years.

 Before you plant, make sure that you’re well away from water, sewer, septic and gas lines, to avoid costly problems in the future.
 And make sure that your tree is not in a location that will interfere with overhead wires as it grows.

 WHERE CAN I PLANT A WILLOW TREE?

 Willows are happiest in damp or low-lying areas, and can make a soggy part of your lawn usable again by soaking up extra water.
-They should not be planted within 50 feet of water or sewer lines, although this is a less serious problem with modern PVC pipe than it once was.
+It’s recommended that they not be planted within 50 feet of water pipes or sewer lines, although this is a less serious problem with modern PVC pipe than it once was.
 They are a beautiful tree in a large landscape, but they do need space.

 HOW SHOULD I PLANT MY TREE?